HealthyMindTech/j2021-helvar-C1/README.md

 Our algorithm should be able to provide better results when given the real position of a subset of sensors.

+The code for this is in the file `helvar_video.ipynb`

 ## Challenge 2:

 We have used our analysis of the data provided by Helvar to find the most common patterns of movement between sensors across different times of the day.